 The Business Office is available for cashing checks up to \$50.00 daily; however, we suggest the student open up a local bank account.
-An ATM machine is located in the Cannon Student Center.
 There will be a \$35.00 Returned Check Fee charged to the student account when a check is returned.
 If the college is unable to collect, the check will be charged to the student's account with an additional \$35.00 fee.
 These charges will be reflected in the student's bill.
 After two checks are charged to the account, check cashing privileges will be revoked at all college facilities for the remainder of the year.
 Payments thereafter should be in cash, money order, or certified check.